Research commission: Sentencing

 In 2020 the Commission on Crime and Gambling Related Harms published an academic literature review which showed that there is limited existing research into the relationship between crime and gambling related harms.
 Most research has been undertaken in other jurisdictions, notably Australia, the US and Canada.
 The Commission seeks to understand the relationship between crime and gambling related harms in England and Wales.

 A recent study focussing on Great Britain suggests that over their lifetime, problem gamblers are 4.4 times more likely to serve a prison sentence compared with the average member of the population (IPPR, 2016).
 Yet there appears to be no official record or research relating to judicial consideration or understanding of problem gambling as it relates to the crime (see for example Brooks and Blaszczynski 2011).
 Problem gambling is increasingly regarded as a behavioural disorder; yet problem gambling is not considered to be a mitigating factor in sentencing in the same way as mental health issues or drug and alcohol addictions (Folino and Abait, 2009).

-This research commission is focussed on magistrates.
-The Commission is seeking to understand the extent to which sentencers are aware of problem gamblers coming before them in court; their practice when problem gambling is apparent within a case; and to elicit magistrates’ views on the potential for courts to account for problem gambling.
+This research commission focussed on magistrates.
+The Commission sought to understand the extent to which sentencers are aware of problem gamblers coming before them in court; their practice when problem gambling is apparent within a case; and to elicit magistrates’ views on the potential for courts to account for problem gambling.

-The research is being undertaken in two phases:
+The research was being undertaken in two phases:

 - Phase 1 consisted of a survey questionnaire that will be sent to all members of the Magistrates Association.

 - Phase 2 consisted of focus groups/roundtables to complement the survey questionnaire to provide more discursive and qualitative research with magistrates.

 Research commission updates